-- Assist in business outreach for a new online CUPA form submittal process
+- Assist in business outreach for and enhancements to a new online CUPA form submittal portal

 This position is best suited for students or recent graduates with a high level of interest in environmental protection.
 Preferred academic majors include Health Science/Education, Social Ecology, Biology, Environmental Health, Environmental Science, or any related field with a strong science background.
 Interns must be at least 18 years of age with some college coursework completed.